tlacerte/Loopedin-Austin/README.md

 ## How to use it:
 &ndash; User will log in with an existing Google Account. <br>
 &ndash; The Home page shows users the most recent upcoming events. <br>
+&ndash; The user can create new events and choose existing events to attend<br>
 &ndash; <br>
 &ndash;